Produces frothy lime heads in foamy bunches, over the prettiest mounds of cupped and fringed leaves.

 The clouds of flower bunches make very pretty cut flowers, and they last well in the vase.

 One plant will slowly spread to cover the ground with pretty foliage, but for a more instant effect and cover – plant several clumps close together.

 Or plant as a very pretty edge along a path in a shaded garden.

 Makes pretty underplanting for deep red or yellow roses, or under trees and shrubs.

 Where to plant

 Not in the slightest bit frost tender.
-Frost hardy to very low minus temperatures.
+Dew Cup is frost hardy to very low minus degrees of celsius.

 Copes with clay soil well, as well as being happy in average garden soil